 LilGadgets scores another laurel in our roundup, this time for best sharing capabilities.
 The Untangled Pro are a rock-solid set of Bluetooth 4.0 headphones made of durable polycarbonate and reinforced stainless steel extenders.
 If your kids are a bit rough with their electronics, the Untangled Pro are worth it for their endurance alone.
 For active listeners, the headphones will last up to 12 hours during playback and 180 hours on standby without a charge.
 Passive noise isolation comes standard with the Untangled, as does volume limiting, with the headphones capped at 93 decibels.

-The big sharing feature with the Untangled Pro is the built-in SharePort.
+The big feature of the Untangled Pro is the built-in SharePort.
 Negating a splitter, a friend or sibling can connect a second set of headphones directly to the Untangled, allowing for easy daisy chaining on a single audio source.
-Theare available in ten colors, and the proceeds of each sale go toward a series of anti-bullying initiatives.
+The LilGadgets Untangled Pro are available in 10 colors, and the proceeds of each sale go toward a series of anti-bullying initiatives.

 Why you should buy them: Your kids hate the idea of bulky headphones or uncomfortable earbuds.

-fabric-wraps are totally removable, allowing you to machine-wash the headband between uses, and the included cord is 52 inches long, which is plenty of slack for connecting to devices in both the front and back of the car.
+The fabric wraps are totally removable from the headphones inside, allowing you to machine-wash the headband between uses, and the included cord is 52 inches long, which provides plenty of slack for connecting to devices in both the front and back of the car.
+You get a choice of styles, like a fox, panda, purple froggy, and monster, all of which can be easily crammed into a school backpack without worrying as much about damaging components.
 Do keep in mind the extra length if your youngster tends to get tangled in cords.